-Paul had played for Harlow since he was in the under u15s some time ago.
-He progressed to play for the 1st XV for nearly 20 years captaining the side for a number of years.
+Paul had played for Harlow since he was in the youth section back in the late 80s early 90s.
+He progressed to play for the 1st XV for nearly 20 years captaining the side for a number of seasons.
 He then moved into coaching and has coached from under 7s to 16s following his oldest son Owen through the age grades.
 Paul will coach the under 16s for 2022/23 spending time with his youngest son Rhys for the final year of youth rugby.

-Paul says “Coaching is great, but you will never replace playing so play as long can.
+Paul says “Coaching is great, but you will never replace playing, play as long as you can.
 Then coach and share what you know while learning more you wished you knew when you were playing.“

 Responsible for safeguarding at the club, love watching my son play and the